 Once you open your first line of credit — whether it’s a credit card or a student loan — you’ll want to manage that credit wisely.

-Knowing how credit scores work can help you make smart financial decisions.
-Here are a couple of quick tips to keep in mind:
+Knowing how credit scores work and why credit is important can help you make smart financial decisions.
+Here are a couple of quick tips to keep in mind.

 - Pay off your balance on time and in full.
 Paying what you owe on time and in full shows lenders that you’re reliable and will pay off your debts.
 It’s often a significant factor in determining your credit scores.